stratosphereips/StratosphereLinuxIPS/README.md

 ## Features

 Slips is written in Python and is highly modular.
-Slips can analyze network traffic in real time, network captures such as pcap files, and network flows produced by Suricata, Zeek/Bro and Argus.
-Slips processes the input, analyzes it, and highlights suspicious behaviour that need the analyst attention.
+Each module is designed to perform a specific detection in the network traffic.
+The complete documentation of Slips internal architecture and instructions how to implement a new module are available [here](https://stratospherelinuxips.readthedocs.io/en/develop/).

-Each module in Slips is designed to perform a specific detection in the network traffic.
-The current version of Slips contains following modules:
+The following table summarizes all active modules in Slips, its status and purpose:

 |   Module            | Status | Description |
 | --------------------|   :-:  |------------ |